andyjh86/AgilePM-DSDM-cheat-sheet/DSDM Products.md

 # Foundation Summary

 The Foundation Summary is a milestone document providing a snapshot of the evolving business, solution, and management products at the end of the Foundations phase.
 Each product should be mature enough to inform the decision on whether the project is likely to deliver the required return on investment.
-It may be presented as a baselined collection of products or an executive summary of key aspects.
+It may be presented as a baseline product collection or an executive summary of key aspects.

 **Roles and Responsibilities:**